-5 Struggles Every Middle Child Had To Deal With Growing Up (Which Is Fine Because We Clearly Grew Up To Be The Best)
+5 Struggles Every Middle Child Had To Deal With

 What do Anne Hathaway, Jennifer Lopez, Jan Brady, Stephanie Tanner, and I all have in common?
 No, it’s not only our sparkling intelligence and ethereal beauty, but thank you for noticing.
 It’s our birth order: We are all middle children.
 Middle children are often plagued by stereotypes of having “middle child syndrome”; that is, we are often assumed to be alienated loners desperate for love and attention.
 Recent studies, however, have debunked myths that middle children are antisocial and unsuccessful (in fact, they are likely to be more successful than their siblings).
 Katrin Schumann, co-author of The Secret Power of Middle Children, writes, “Although middles are neglected, both by parents and researchers, they actually benefit from this in the long run.
 They become more independent, think outside the box, feel less pressure to conform, and are more empathetic.”